Podcastindex-org/team/README.md

 # Team
 The full cast that makes Podcasting 2.0 work.

-As of March 26, 2022, ~1,120 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server.
+As of April 29, 2022, ~1,140 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server.

 Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the github.